johann-solo/oliveandmango.github.io/site/content/blog/2018-04-13-no-bake-peanut-butter-jelly-tarts.md

 1. Grease each cupcake holder with coconut oil generously or alternatively you can line the pan with plastic wrap or use cupcake baking liners

-S1. poon approx 1 tsp to up to a tbsp of the crust into each muffin round and using your fingers press it down and up the round slightly.
+1. Spoon approx 1 tsp to up to a tbsp of the crust into each muffin round and using your fingers press it down and up the round slightly.

 1. Pour and spread approx 1 tbsp of peanut butter into each cup and freeze for 15-20 minutes until the peanut butter is set and slightly hardened which will make spreading the chia jam over it in a single layer a lot easier.